jewlofthelotus/SlickQuiz/README.txt

 Base HTML Structure
 ----------------------------
-The class names are what are important here:
+The slickQuiz ID and class names are what are important here:

 <body id="slickQuiz">
     <h1 class="quizName"></h1>